Clarion-Limestone Continues Its Winning Ways With Victory Over Keystone

 The lead remained six early in the second at 21-15 before a 14-0 C-L run pushed the lead to 35-15.
 Keystone then closed the quarter with a 6-0 run to close the gap to 35-21 at halftime.

-Klingensmith started a 17-4 spurt to open the fourth quarter with a 3-pointer as the Lions put the game away by extended their lead to 64-39.
+Klingensmith started a 17-4 spurt to open the fourth quarter with a 3-pointer as the Lions put the game away by extending their lead to 64-39.

 “It’s tough losing players, and we had guys playing in positions they aren’t used to,” said Heath.
 “Overall, I was proud of the effort they gave tonight.
 As a coach as long as your players are giving you that effort, you have to be proud of them.”